Merck Manual

 Granuloma Annulare

-, MD, Harvard Medical School
+ByJulia Benedetti, MD, Harvard Medical School

 Etiology of Granuloma Annulare

 Etiology of granuloma annulare is unclear, but proposed mechanisms include cell-mediated immunity (type IV), immune complex vasculitis, and an abnormality of tissue monocytes.
-Many diseases, infections, drugs, and environmental factors have been reported in patients with granuloma annulare, but any associations are still unclear.
+Many diseases, infections, medications, and environmental factors have been reported in patients with granuloma annulare, but any associations are still unclear.
 The condition is twice as prevalent among women.

 Symptoms and Signs of Granuloma Annulare

 Lesions are erythematous, yellowish tan, bluish, or the color of the surrounding skin; one or more lesions may occur, most often on dorsal feet, legs, hands, or fingers.
 They are usually asymptomatic but may occasionally be tender.
 The lesions often expand or join to form rings.
 The center of each ring may be clear or be slightly depressed and sometimes pale or light brown.
 In some cases, lesions may become generalized and widespread.
+Lesions may appear hypopigmented on dark skin.

 Diagnosis of Granuloma Annulare